 My first trip to the park was very impromptu – I didn’t do any research and didn’t really know what to expect.
-I picked a guest house with the cutest name – Green Leaf and without knowing it ended up with the best guide in Khao Yai – Mr. Nine.
+I just caught a bus from Bangkok to Pak Chong and picked a guest house with the cutest name – Green Leaf.
+Little did I know, it was run by the best guide in Khao Yai – Mr. Nine.

 In this post

 - 1 Thailand wildlife in Khao Yai in the dry season

 - 2 Thailand Wildlife in Khao Yai in the rainy season

 Thailand wildlife in Khao Yai in the dry season

 In Khao Yai, you start seeing wildlife as soon as you drive through the park’s gate.
 In the few kilometres from the gate to the park’s Headquarters, we saw Pig-tailed Macaques, a pair of Black Giant Squirrels, a Collared owlet, and a White-handed Gibbon.

 Khao Yai is probably the best places in the country to see the endangered white-handed gibbons.

 The most surprising thing about the gibbons is that they are not monkeys, but apes!
 Just not the great apes, but the lesser ape.
 Their lack of tail is the main giveaway.